-A veneer is a thin, custom-made layer of porcelain crafted to fit over the front surface of a tooth to fix large gaps between teeth or to correct uneven, chipped, or discolored teeth.
+A veneer is a thin, custom-made layer of porcelain crafted to fit over the front surface of a tooth to decrease large gaps between teeth or to correct uneven, chipped, or discolored teeth.
 Porcelain or laminate veneers are an important part of cosmetic dentistry, allowing us to alter tooth position, shape, size and color.
-A precise shade of porcelain can be chosen to give the desired color.
-Porcelain veneers can give you a beautiful new smile, which boosts self confidence and can even prove to be life changing.
-Situations for porcelain veneers include:
+A precise shade of porcelain can be chosen to match your natural teeth.
+Porcelain veneers can help improve your beautiful smile, which boosts self confidence and can even prove to be life-changing.
+Porcelain veneers can help correct:

 - Chipped or worn teeth